-(b) For each program that awards discretionary Federal awards, non-discretionary Federal awards, loans, insurance, or any other type of Federal financial assistance, the Federal awarding agency must, to the extent practicable, create, update, and manage Assistance Listings entries based on the authorizing statute for the program and comply with additional guidance provided by GSA in consultation with OMB to ensure consistent, accurate information is available to prospective applicants.
-Accordingly, Federal awarding agencies must submit the following information to GSA:
+(b) To the extent practicable, the Federal agency must create, update, and manage Assistance Listing entries based on the authorizing statute for the program and comply with additional guidance provided by GSA (in consultation with OMB) to ensure consistent and accurate information is available to prospective applicants.
+Assistance Listings should be communicated to the public in plain language.
+Accordingly, Federal agencies must submit the following information to GSA when creating an Assistance Listing:

 (1) Program Description, Purpose, Goals, and Measurement.
 A brief summary of the statutory or regulatory requirements of the program and its intended outcome.
-Where appropriate, the Program Description, Purpose, Goals, and Measurement should align with the strategic goals and objectives within the Federal awarding agency's performance plan and should support the Federal awarding agency's performance measurement, management, and reporting as required by Part 6 of OMB Circular A–11;
+Where appropriate, the program description, purpose, goals, and performance measurement should align with the strategic goals and objectives within the Federal agency's performance plan and should support the Federal agency's performance measurement, management, customer experience initiatives, and reporting as required by Part 6 of OMB Circular A-11;

 (2) Identification.
-Identification of whether the program makes Federal awards on a discretionary basis or the Federal awards are prescribed by Federal statute, such as in the case of formula grants.
+Identification of whether the program will issue Federal awards on a discretionary or non-discretionary basis;

 (3) Projected total amount of funds available for the program.
 Estimates based on previous year funding are acceptable if current appropriations are not available at the time of the submission;

 (4) Anticipated source of available funds.
-The statutory authority for funding the program and, to the extent possible, agency, sub-agency, or, if known, the specific program unit that will issue the Federal awards, and associated funding identifier (e.g., Treasury Account Symbol(s));
+The statutory authority for funding the program and the agency, sub-agency, or specific program unit that will issue the Federal awards (to the extent possible) and associated funding identifier (for example, Treasury Account Symbol(s));

 (5) General eligibility requirements.
-The statutory, regulatory or other eligibility factors or considerations that determine the applicant's qualification for Federal awards under the program (e.g., type of non-Federal entity); and
+The statutory, regulatory, or other eligibility factors or considerations that determine the applicant's qualification for Federal awards under the program (for example, type of recipient); and

 (6) Applicability of Single Audit Requirements.
-Applicability of Single Audit Requirements as required by subpart F of this part.
+Applicability of Single Audit Requirements as required by subpart F.

 § 200.204 Notices of funding opportunities.

-For discretionary grants and cooperative agreements that are competed, the Federal awarding agency must announce specific funding opportunities by providing the following information in a public notice:
+The Federal agency must announce specific funding opportunities for Federal financial assistance that will be openly competed.
+The term openly competed means opportunities that are not directed to one or more specifically identified applicants.
+To the extent possible, the Federal agency should communicate opportunities to the public in plain language to ensure the announcement is accessible to diverse communities of eligible applicants, including underserved communities.
+The Federal agency should also make efforts to limit the length and complexity of the announcement and only include the information that is necessary for the effective communication of the program objectives.
+Federal agencies may offer pre-application technical assistance or provide clarifying information for funding opportunities.
+However, Federal agencies must ensure these resources are made accessible and widely available to all potential applicants (for example, by posting answers to questions and requests on Grants.gov).
+The Federal agency should make every effort to identify in the NOFO all eligible applicants (for example, different types of nonprofit organizations such as labor unions and tribal organizations).
+The following information must be provided in a public notice:

 (a) Summary information in notices of funding opportunities.
-The Federal awarding agency must display the following information posted on the OMB-designated governmentwide website for funding and applying for Federal financial assistance, in a location preceding the full text of the announcement:
+The Federal agency must display the following information on Grants.gov, in a location preceding the full text of the announcement:

-(1) Federal Awarding Agency Name;
+(1) Federal Agency Name;

 (2) Funding Opportunity Title;

-(3) Announcement Type (whether the funding opportunity is the initial announcement of this funding opportunity or a modification of a previously announced opportunity);
+(3) Announcement Type (whether the funding opportunity is the initial announcement or a modification of a previously announced opportunity);

-(4) Funding Opportunity Number (required, if applicable).
-If the Federal awarding agency has assigned or will assign a number to the funding opportunity announcement, this number must be provided;
+(4) Funding Opportunity Number (required, if the Federal agency has assigned a number to the funding opportunity announcement);

-(5) Assistance Listings Number(s);
+(5) Assistance Listing Number(s);